Skip to content

 Select obturator matching final file size

-Verify with the included verifier — it must reach working length passively.
+Fit is verified with the included verifier — it should reach working length passively.

 2